 Indicator title Value of vehicle exports to the rest of Africa Definition The indicator intends of indicate the value of South African manufactured vehicle exports to the rest of Africa.
-Source of data SARS and Industry data Method of calculation/Assessment Quantitative, simple count Assumptions Volumes of vehicles exported to the rest of Africa follow historical trends, absent of any significant variations from the mean Disaggregation of Beneficiaries Target for Women: N/A (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Actual performance meets targeted performance Indicator responsibility Tariff Investigations II
+Source of data SARS trade data Method of calculation/Assessment Quantitative, simple count Assumptions Volumes of vehicles exported to the rest of Africa follow historical trends, absent of any significant variations from the mean Disaggregation of Beneficiaries Target for Women: N/A (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Actual performance meets targeted performance Indicator responsibility Tariff Investigations II

-26. Number of jobs supported (direct jobs at the time of application) as a result of implemented tariff increases, rebates, trade remedy duties and administration of APDP
+25. Number of jobs supported (direct jobs at the time of application) as a result of implemented tariff increases, rebates, trade remedy duties and administration of APDP

-Indicator title Number of jobs supported (direct jobs at the time of application) as a result of implemented tariff increases, rebates, trade remedy duties and administration of APDP program Definition The indicator intends of indicate the number of jobs supported as a result of ITAC trade policies and instruments permits Source of data Applications received and trade remedy measures in place as well as reports from companies benefitting from tariff and trade remedy measures in place Method of calculation/Assessment Quantitative, cumulative year-end count Assumptions Applications are received and approved and volume of applications for trade instruments follows historical mean Disaggregation of Beneficiaries Target for Women: N/A; Target for Youth: N/A (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly

-Desired Performance Applications are received and approved and volume of applications for trade instruments follows historical mean Indicator responsibility Tariff Investigations and Trade Remedies
+Indicator title Number of jobs supported (direct jobs at the time of application) as a result of implemented tariff increases, rebates, trade remedy duties and administration of APDP program Definition The indicator intends of indicate the number of jobs supported as a result of ITAC trade policies and instruments permits Source of data Quarterly Jobs report Method of calculation/Assessment Quantitative, cumulative year-end count Assumptions Applications are received and approved and volume of applications for trade instruments follows historical · mean Disaggregation of Beneficiaries Target for Women: N/A; Target for Youth: N/A (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Applications are received and approved and volume of applications for trade instruments follows historical mean Indicator responsibility Tariff Investigations and Trade Remedies

-27. Number of new jobs committed to by recipients of implemented ordinary tariff increases and rebate provisions created or, administered by ITAC
+26. Number of new jobs committed to by recipients of implemented ordinary tariff increases and rebate provisions created or, administered by ITAC

-Indicator title Number of new jobs committed to by recipients of implemented ordinary tariff increases and rebate provisions created or administered by ITAC Definition Number of new jobs created as a result of ITAC trade policies and instruments permits Source of data Applications received as well as reports from companies benefitting from tariff measures in place Method of calculation/Assessment Quantitative, cumulative year-end count Assumptions Applications are received and approved and volume of applications for trade instruments follows historical mean.
-Disaggregation of Beneficiaries Target for Women: N/A; Target for Youth: N/A; (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where • Reflect on contribution to spatial transformation priorities: N/A; Reflect on the spatial impact area: N/A applicable) Reporting cycle Quarterly Desired Performance Actual performance meets targeted performance Indicator responsibility Tariff Investigations
+Indicator title Number of new jobs committed to by recipients of implemented ordinary tariff increases and rebate provisions created or administered by ITAC Definition Number of new jobs created as a result of ITAC trade policies and instruments permits Source of data Quarterly Jobs report Method of calculation/Assessment Quantitative, cumulative year-end count Assumptions Applications are received and approved and volume of applications for trade instruments follows historical mean.
+Disaggregation of Beneficiaries (where applicable) Target for Women: N/A; Target for Youth: N/A; Target for People with Disabilities: N/A Spatial Transformation (where applicable) • Reflect on contribution to spatial transformation priorities: N/A; Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Actual performance meets targeted performance Indicator responsibility Tariff Investigations